VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 single-responsibilty principle: objects are responsible either for modifying data or querying data.

-However, the most important benefit of this segregation is that it is an enabler for making other changes to your application.
+However, the most important benefit of this segregation of responsibility for reading and writing to different sets of classes is that it is an enabler for making further changes to your application that will provide additional benefits.

 ## Commands and Data Transfer Objects

-A typical approach to enabling a user to edit data is to use DTOs: the UI retrieves the data to be edited from the application as a DTO, a user edits the DTO in the UI, the UI sends the modified DTO back to the application, the application then applies those changes to the data in the database.
+A typical approach to enabling a user to edit data is to use DTOs: the UI retrieves the data to be edited from the application as a DTO, a user edits the DTO in the UI, the UI sends the modified DTO back to the application, and then the application applies those changes to the data in the database.

 This approach is data-centric and tends to use standard CRUD operations throughout.
-In the UI, the user performs operations that are essentially CRUD operations.
+In the UI, the user performs operations that are essentially CRUD operations on the data in the DTO.

 This is a simple, well understood aproach that works well for many applications.
 However, for some applications it is more useful if the UI sends commands instead of DTOs back to the application to make changes to the data.
-Commands are behavior-centric instead of data-centric, maybe more intuitive to users, and can capture the user's intent more effectively than DTOs.
+Commands are behavior-centric instead of data-centric, directly represent operations in the domain, maybe more intuitive to users, and can capture the user's intent more effectively than DTOs.

+In a typical CQRS implementation, the read-model returns data to the UI as DTOs.
+The UI sends commands to the write-model.

 ## Domain-driven Design (DDD) and Aggregates